abijitj/Wake_Word_Detector/README.md

 python ./src/process.py
 ```

 All the data will be labelled and saved as .csv files within the test or train directories (one for train, one for test).
 Note, these files are not human-readable because they have been pickled in order to be processed faster.
-However, a human-readable csv file is also saved in `./Data/train/` called `train_mfccs2.csv` for reference.
+However, an example human-readable csv file already exists in `./Data/train/` called `train_mfccs2.csv`, if you would like to look at how the data is saved.

 ### Training